bonildav/DigitalKubernetes/README.md

 kubernetes cluster, kubectl command-line tool, docker engine.

                                                   -step 1 -
-create a docker file to meet the requirements, you can review the details in the "Docker file" in sumary will contain the postgres deployment with the requested configurationnd and heirloom-mailx:
+create a docker file to meet the requirements, you can review the details in the "Docker file" in sumary will contain the postgres deployment with the requested configuration and heirloom-mailx:
   - user: postgres
   - password: Aw3s0m3
   - Database: WORKSHOP